rinalds98/destination-unknown/README.md

 - With this quiz people with an interest in geography can test their skills to find out if they know what country each location is located in.

 # 2. Scope
-- After multiple design choices; a simple 2 button choice design was chosen with a big image to make it asthetically pleasing.
+- After multiple design choices; a simple 2-button choice design was chosen with a big image to make it aesthetically pleasing.
 - It has been designed with mobile devices in mind so most smartphones and tablets can access and try the quiz.

 # 3. Structure
 - A start screen that explains what the quiz is about, so the user can prepare to answer the questions.
 - For desktop and mobile view the quiz has the same design.
-To keep it simple for cross platform use.
+To keep it simple for cross-platform use.
 - The logo has been centered for both desktop and mobile.
 While also the logo has been made into a favicon.
-- A game over screen has been implmented to tell the user the quiz has ended.
+- A game over screen has been implemented to tell the user the quiz has ended.
 It also shows the score.
 - The 'footer' section provides a copyright statement.

 # 4. Skeleton